 Given the overwhelming feedback we have received from our clients regarding this COVID-19 business-impact projection tool, we have decided to provide the model publicly so retailers can use it worldwide.
 The purpose of this article is to (1) generally explain how our model works and what it does, and (2) provide retailers with public access to it.

 This article is written with retail analysts in mind.
 Though we have attempted to make the statistics accessible to everybody, the below information may cater more towards statistically oriented analysts.

 Put simply, the model we have created takes the previous two years of a retailer’s point-of-sales data and, by harnessing machine learning, creates a base-case prediction for that retailer’s coming year of sales.
 Once this base case is established, a retailer can input predictions on how COVID-19 may impact sales volumes by category, store, and overtime.
-Additionally, by uploading each new week’s data as it is gathered, a retailer can track COVID-19’s actual impact.
+Additionally, by uploading each new week’s data as it is gathered, a retailer can measure COVID-19’s retail impact.
 By having both (1) a prediction of COVID-19’s effects and (2) a history of its actual effects, retailers can rely on data to make decisions that range from staffing to stocking.

 Estimating the “Base-Case”